Harsh-739/smart-recipe-generator/README.md

     * Image uploads analyzed via Coco-SSD model

 4. Technologies Used
     * HTML, CSS, JavaScript
     * TensorFlow.js (Coco-SSD) for image detection
     * LocalStorage for offline support
     * Free hosting (Netlify, GitHub Pages)

 5. Live Demo / Deployment
 	https://animated-granita-245a3b.netlify.app/

 6. Usage Instructions
-* Step-by-step for users:
-    1. Enter ingredients manually or upload image
+    * Enter  ingredients manually or upload image
-    2. Select dietary preference, time, difficulty, servings
+    * Select dietary preference, time, difficulty, servings
-    3. Click Find Recipes
+    * Click Find Recipes
-    4. View recipes, substitutions, and ratings
+    * View recipes, substitutions, and ratings

 7. Project Approach / Write-up
 	The Smart Recipe Generator suggests recipes based on available ingredients, dietary preferences, and cooking constraints.
 Recipes are scored using a matching algorithm that prioritizes 	 recipes with more matching ingredients and fewer missing ones.
 For missing items, a substitution logic provides alternatives, such as replacing milk with almond or soy milk.